renelippert/.github.io/index.md

 eg. Agile Converstations

 These books have inspiered me a lot.
 They are now also part of my daily work life.
 I try to use the four two Rs as much as possible.
+They are
+* record
+* reflect
+* revise
+* Role-Play
+  * Repeat
-They are record, reflect, revise, Role-Play and Repeat, Role Reversal.
+  * Role Reversal.